Correlated Poisson processes and self-decomposable laws: Correlation from self-decomposability

-The proposed procedure can now be adapted to produce a sequence of independent pairs of exponential \rv's, with correlated components, $(X_k,Y_k),\;k=1,2,\ldots$ (or, if we prefer, $X_k,Z_k$) that will act in the subsequent sections as renewals for a two-dimensional point (Poisson) process: take indeed $0<a<1$, produce two independent \id\ exponentials $Y,Z$ and another independent Bernoulli $B(1)$, then define $X=aY+B(1)Z$ and take the pair $X,Y$ (or $X,Z$).
+The proposed procedure can now be adapted to generate a sequence of independent pairs of exponential \rv's, with correlated components, $(X_k,Y_k)$, $k=1,2,\ldots$ (or, if we prefer, $X_k,Z_k$) that will act in the subsequent sections as renewals for a two-dimensional point (Poisson) process: take indeed $0<a<1$, produce two independent \id\ exponentials $Y,Z$ and another independent Bernoulli $B(1)$, then define $X=aY+B(1)Z$ and take the pair $X,Y$.
 By independently replicating this procedure we will get a sequence of \iid\ two-dimensional pairs $(X_k,Y_k)$ that will be used later to generate a two-dimensional Poisson process with correlated renewals.
 Of course -- not surprisingly -- the case of uncorrelated pairs of renewals $(X_k,Y_k)$, and hence of independent Poisson processes, is retrieved from our model in the limit $a\to0$, because in this case we just have $X=Z$ which is by definition independent from $Y$.
 On the other hand it is also apparent that in the opposite limit $a\to1$ (namely when $r_{XY}$ goes to 1) we tend to have $X=Y,\;\Pqo$ so that the time pairs will fall precisely on the diagonal of the two-dimensional time, and the two Poisson processes will simply $\Pqo$ coincide.
-To see it from another standpoint we could say that for small (positive) correlations $a$ the scatter-plot of our pairs $(X_k,Y_k)$ tends to evenly spread out within the first quadrant, while for $a$ near to 1 the points tend to cluster together along the diagonal, as can be seen in the Figure\myref{renew}
+To see it from another standpoint we could look to some simulation of the pairs $(X_k,Y_k)$: for small correlations $a$ the scatter-plot of our pairs $(X_k,Y_k)$ tends to evenly spread out within the first quadrant without any apparent hint to some forme of dependence; on the other hand for $a$ near to 1 the points tend to cluster together along the diagonal, as can be seen in the Figure\myref{renew}